 These include wooden structures, fabrics, wall paintings, frescos, and even the roofs of some buildings.

-It’s easy to combine a visit to both Pompeii and Herculaneum in one day trip from Naples.
+It’s easy to combine a visit to both Pompeii and Herculaneum in a day trip from Naples.
 I recommend visiting Herculaneum first, as Pompeii is super atmospheric at sunset.
 (And even more so without the crowds!)

 5. Climb Mount Vesuvius